Robert A. Reiser: Education and academic career

-Reiser graduated from Queens College of the City University of New York, where he read for a bachelor's in economics with minor in secondary education in June 1970.
-He received a Masters in school library media in 1974 and a doctorate in educational technology in 1975, both from Arizona State University.
+Reiser graduated from Queens College, City University of New York, receiving a Bachelor of Economics with minor in secondary education in June 1970.
+He received a master's degree in school library media in 1974 and a doctorate in educational technology in 1975, both from Arizona State University.

 His academic career began as a graduate assistant for the Department of Educational Technology and Library Science for Arizona State University in August 1972 for three years.
-In January 1976, he moved on to his current place of employment, Florida State University, where he became a research associate, Learning Systems Institute and assistant professor, Department of Educational Research.
+In January 1976, he moved on to Florida State University, where he became a research associate, Learning Systems Institute and assistant professor, Department of Educational Research.

 He functioned as associate professor, Instructional Systems Program, Department of Educational Research for roughly five years.
 After which, he became department chair for Department of Educational Research from July 1987 - September 1996.
 Later, He spent approximately four years as the program leader of Instructional Systems Program for the Department of Educational Psychology and Learning Systems.

 He later became professor of Instructional Systems Program for the Department of Educational Psychology and Learning Systems at Florida State University.
-Then, he held the position of Associate Dean for Research, College of Education at Florida State University from June 2010 to present.
+Then, he held the position of Associate Dean for Research, College of Education at Florida State University from June 2010 to December 2021.
+He is currently Professor Emeritus of the FSU College of Education.